Landau gauge ghost propagator and running coupling in SU(2) lattice gauge theory: Abstract

 \section{Abstract}

-We study finite (physical) volume and scaling violation effects of Landau gauge ghost propagator as well as of the running coupling $\alpha_s(p)$ in the $SU(2)$ lattice gauge theory.
-We consider lattices with physical sizes between $3$ and $7$ fm and values of spacing $a$ between $0.2$ and $0.07$ fm.
+We study finite (physical) volume and scaling violation effects of the Landau gauge ghost propagator as well as of the running coupling $\alpha_s(p)$ in the $SU(2)$ lattice gauge theory.
+We consider lattices with physical linear sizes between $aL \simeq 3$ and $aL \simeq 7$ fm and values of lattice spacing between $a=0.2$ and $a=0.07$ fm.
 To fix the gauge we apply an efficient gauge fixing method aimed at finding extrema as close as possible to the global maximum of the gauge functional.
-We show that finite volume effects turn out to be rather small for momenta $|p|\, \ageq \, 0.6$ GeV.
-The relative scaling violations for $\alpha_s(p)$ do not exceed $10\%$ within the bare coupling range $\beta=4/g_0^2 \in [2.30, 2.55]$ for the same momentum region and decreases quickly with increasing $|p|$.
-Our results testify in favor of the decoupling behavior.
+We find finite volume effects to be small for the lattice size $aL \simeq 3$ fm at momenta $|p|\, \ageq \, 0.6$ GeV.
+For the same lattice size we study extrapolations to the continuum limit of the ghost dressing function as well as for the running coupling with momenta chosen between $|p| = 0.41$ GeV and $|p| = 3.2$ GeV.
+We present fit formulae for the continuum limit of both observables in this momentum range.
+Our results testify in favor of the decoupling behavior in the infrared limit.

 \keywords{Lattice gauge theory, ghost propagator, scaling behavior, finite-size effects, gauge fixing, simulated annealing}